Living in Ichigaya, Iidabashi & Mejiro

 The Bancho, Koujimachi, Kudan, and Ichigaya areas used to be the areas where–during the Edo era– feudal lords’ placed their residences.
 The neighborhood is still home to remnants of the Edo era.

 The French international school was originally located in Fujimicho in Chiyoda-ku, near Iidabashi Station.
 This led many families with children to move there to make commuting to and from the school easier.
-Though the school has changed locations, many French families still reside in the area.
+Though the school has changed locations, many French families still reside in the area and there are many luxury rental apartments for expats.

 In addition to the gardens of the Imperial Palace, Kitanomaru Park–next to the Imperial Palace–and Chidorigafuchi are also known for their beautiful cherry blossoms.
 Famous universities, such as Sophia University and Hosei University, are also located within this area.